gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

     - The quizzer is not required to repeat the quotation word-perfect but must be substantially close without leaving out key components of the quotation.
     - Must start at the beginning of a quotation or the beginning of a sentence within the quotation.
 When a Situation question comes from a quotation that runs for more than 2 verses, the beginning of the Situation question must start within the first 2 verses of the quotation.
     - If the Quotation is split-up by non-quotation words, the Quotation will be read without the non-quotation words.
         - A situation question can combine two separate quotations as long as no words are added and the two quotes flow easily from one to another.
-For example, Matthew 4:19 says, “Come, follow me”, Jesus said, “and I will send you out to fish for people.”
-This example could be written, Who said it?
-“Come, follow me, and I will send you out to fish for people” Answer:  Jesus.
+The quotation will be read excluding any non-quotation words in the middle of the quotations.
 - Questions regarding the Situation of the Quotation
     - Ask for who said it, to whom, how, why, when, where, or about whom.
 No other interrogatives are permissible.
     - Can only ask for a maximum of 3 Questions
 The answer to the Situation Question must be in context.

+##### Example
+Split quotation: For example, Matthew 4:19 says, “Come, follow me”, Jesus said, “and I will send you out to fish for people.”
+This example could be written, Who said it?
+“Come, follow me, and I will send you out to fish for people” Answer:  Jesus.

 ### Question Structure
 This defines how a Quizmaster must introduce and read each question type.